Lee Na-jeong: Beginning in KBS

 "We put a lot of effort into expressing the luxury of the real upper class on screen.
 Because it is set in the top 1%, I thought there should be plenty to see, but the visuals should not be boring or distracting.
 I wanted to create a drama that would appeal to viewers' eyes and ears.
 We created a visual pre-production team (prior to filming) and prepared the concept for about 4 months, researching what kind of buildings the upper class likes in 2021 and what they use, wear, and eat.
 Based on this, we clearly communicated the image and direction we wanted to create to the staff, including the cinematographer and art director, and completed the work together.
 I also wanted to present a new standard for luxury.
 I tried to convey the feelings of real rich people by clearly choosing emptiness and filling."

 — Lee Na-jeong, Women Donga's Interview.

 The series, starring Lee Bo-young, Kim Seo-hyung, Lee Hyun-wook, and Ok Ja-yeon, premiered on tvN on May 8, 2021.
 It aired every Saturday and Sunday at 21:00 (KST) until June 27, 2021.
 Netflix acquired the exclusive rights for international distribution.
 The drama garnered substantial ratings throughout its run.
 With an average nationwide viewership of 8.208% and 9.078% in the metropolitan area, Mine attracted an average of 1.826 million viewers per episode.
 The drama's final episode recorded an average of 10.5% and 11.2% ratings for households nationwide and in the metropolitan area, respectively.
 These numbers surpassed its own previous highest ratings in both segments.

 In 2021, Fine Cut, an overseas film distribution company, announced the news that Lee signed a deal with Brillstein Entertainment Partners in 2021, which has a number of production studios and Hollywood stars under its wing.
 She became the first Korean female TV director to have joined a U.S. management agency.
 Missy Malkin from Brillstain decided to signed Lee after watching tvN mystery thriller Mine (2021).

 Studio Trii, Imaginus

-In March 2024, Ryu Hyung-jin, the vice president of the production house Imaginus, introduced Imaginus's labels in an exclusive interview with Cine21.
-He mentioned Trii Studio, as label under Imaginus, and stated that Lee Na-jeong is leading the label alongside fellow female creators, directors Lee Yoon-jung and producer Kim Jin-yi.
-Imaginus is a production house established by Choi Jin-hee, former CEO of Studio Dragon.
-Trii Studio upcoming work is Hong sisters' OTT drama Can Love Be Translated set to be directed by Yoo Young-eun.
+In March 2024, it was reported that Lee joined Studio Trii as a creator, alongside director Lee Yoon-jung.
+Studio Trii, established in June 2022 by CEO Kim Jin-yi, operates as a production label under Imaginus, a media firm founded by former Studio Dragon CEO Choi Jin-hee.